 Systems/Business Architects will have a series of templates for the rapid development of core systems functionality, developed using the PMRM as a tool.

-Software and Service Developers will be able to identify what processes and methods are required to ensure that personal data is created and managed in accordance with requisite privacy provisions.
+Software and Service Developers will be able to identify what processes and methods are required to ensure that PI is created and managed in accordance with requisite privacy provisions.

 Public policy makers and business owners will be able to identify any weaknesses or shortcomings of current policies and use the PMRM to establish best practice guidelines where needed.
-They will also gain confidence that both the design of business systems and applications and their operational implementations comply with privacy control requirements. .
+They will also have stronger assurance that the design of business systems and applications, as well as their operational implementations, comply with privacy control requirements.

 Specification Summary